funalab/pyCellLineage/README.md

 # pyLineage
 ***
-Used to create lineage of schnitzCell Data
+Used to create lineage of schnitzCell Data.
 Has three Main directories,
 - LIAnalysis
   Mainly used for analysing the lineage for cellular age and oscillation.